 Peter Novick, a retired Software Engineer, now spends a large chunk of his time as TPRF’s Grants Team Manager.
 In this capacity, Peter provides reporting, procedural, and accountability oversight for the Humanitarian Aid grants area.
 In addition to other duties, he helps keep the grant program aligned with TPRF’s strategic objectives while overseeing and coordinating the work of Grant Reviewers and individual Grant Managers.

 On August 31, Peter attended a unique event in Washington DC to raise funds and awareness for clean water in the Horn of Africa.
-Peter’s guest-blog offers a rare, “upclose and personal” view of two partners involved in the Horn of Africa clean water initiative, as well as the impact of TPRF’s participation in the campaign.
+Peter’s guest-blog offers a rare, “upclose and personal” view of two partners involved in the Horn of Africa clean water initiative, as well as the impact of TPRF’s participation in the tribute.

 I want to tell you about a wonderful evening I spent at an International Relief and Development (www.ird.org) social gathering this past month.
 An attractive wine bar in Washington, DC provided an enjoyable, upscale backdrop for the event.
 I am fortunate to live in Bethesda, Maryland, just 30-45 minutes from some of our current and prospective TPRF grantees.

 Titled “Friends and Philanthropy,” the purpose of the event was to raise awareness for clean water in the Horn of Africa.
 TPRF recently provided a grant of $25,000 to IRD to support this initiative.
 IRD’s mission is to reduce the suffering of the world’s most vulnerable groups and provide tools and resources needed to increase their self-sufficiency.